Siding Savvy: Repairing Fiber Cement Like a Pro

 5. Prime and Paint: This is a critical, often-skipped step.
 Wipe away all sanding dust with a tack cloth.
 Apply a coat of high-quality, exterior-grade, alkali-resistant primer specifically to the patched area.
 This seals the patch and prevents the high pH of the cement from affecting the topcoat.
 Once the primer is dry, apply at least two thin coats of 100% acrylic exterior paint, feathering the edges to blend with the existing color.

-How to Secure Loose Siding and Address Gaps
+How to Fix Loose Cement Board Siding

 • Locate Framing: Use an electronic stud finder to locate the vertical framing members behind the loose plank.
 Mark their locations lightly with a pencil on the plank above.